Netflix/OpenVPCal/README.md

    </td>
    <td>BRADFORD
    </td>
-   <td>As we use ACES in OCIO as the default color framework, Bradford is the default CAT used for their output transforms, hence we adopted it as our default as well to map ACES to the target LED wall.
+   <td>As we use ACES in OCIO as the default colour framework, Bradford is the default CAT used for their output transforms, hence we adopted it as our default as well to map ACES to the target LED wall.
    </td>
   </tr>
   <tr>